Top Challenges in Talent Management and How to Overcome Them

 How to Overcome It:

-- Collaborate with Educational Institutions: Partner with universities, colleges, and vocational schools to create programs that align with your industry’s needs.
+- Collaborate with Educational Institutions: Partner with universities and training centers to create talent pipelines and ensure graduates are equipped with the skills your industry needs.

 4. Managing a Multigenerational Workforce